tdaverse/tdarec/README.md

-The goal of {tdarec} is to provide [{recipes}](https://cran.r-project.org/package=recipes)-style preprocessing steps to compute persistent homology (PH) and calculate vectorizations of persistence data (diagrams; PDs), and to provide [{dials}](https://cran.r-project.org/package=dials)-style hyperparameter tuners to optimize these steps in ML workflows.
+The goal of {tdarec} is to provide [{recipes}](https://cran.r-project.org/package=recipes)-style preprocessing steps to compute persistent homology (PH) and calculate vectorizations of persistence diagrams (PDs), and to provide [{dials}](https://cran.r-project.org/package=dials)-style hyperparameter tuners to optimize these steps in ML workflows.